 Tag Archives: theft

-Tourists love to visit the Eiffel tower at night and hence there are pickpockets at the Eiffel Tower at night too.
+Tourists love to visit the Eiffel Tower at night, and that’s why there are pickpockets at the Eiffel Tower at night, too.

 Many tourists visit the surrounding area of the Eiffel Tower at night to see it lit up with strobe lights and enjoy the tower’s nighttime ambiance.
 The benefit of visiting the tower late in the evening is that there are smaller crowds and shorter lines which make the ascent more pleasant.
 What attracts tourists is that the entire Eiffel tower is cloaked in the warm glow of 336 light projectors and 20,000 sparkling strobe lights – see the below video.
 From the tower’s observation decks, you can enjoy cool evening breezes as you view floodlit bridges, churches, and other landmarks in the glittering Parisian lightscape.
 Visiting the Eiffel Tower at night is a beautiful way to appreciate Paris which is known as the city of lights.